vippsas/vipps-craft-login/README.md

 # Vipps Login for CraftCMS

-**This plugin is currently a test pilot (pre-release).
-It is very likely that you will encounter bugs or scenarios that are not yet supported.**

-**Please keep up to date with updates as soon as they happen.
-They are very important in this pre-release period.**

-**We encourage you to create an issue here if you require assistance or run in to a problem.**

-This plugin provides Vipps Login Integration for CraftCMS / CraftCommerce
+This plugin provides Vipps Login Integration for CraftCMS / CraftCommerce.

 # Description

 This is the official Vipps Login plugin for [CraftCMS](https://craftcms.com).
 It is owned by [Vipps AS](https://vipps.no) and maintained by [Ellera AS](https://ellera.no).
+This is hosted on [GitHub](https://github.com/elleracompany/vipps-craft-login).

 With Vipps Login for CraftCMS you can
 - Get information about users and visitors via Vipps